 When buyers are expected to pay a substantial price to gain an f/2.8 aperture at 400mm, the lens must deliver high image quality at that wide-open aperture.
 Anything short of excellent performance would result in a failed product, and Sony designers knew this.

-In the center of the frame, this lens produces extremely sharp details at f/2.8, with only very slight improvement seen at f/4.
-No improvement is needed, though I will mention a very slight color blur visible in the center of the frame.
+In the center of the frame, this lens produces extremely sharp details at f/2.8, with only slight improvement seen at f/4.
+No improvement is needed, though I will mention a slight color blur visible in the center of the frame.

 In general, lenses are not as sharp in the periphery, where light rays are refracted to a stronger angle than in the center.
 However, the lens's periphery performance is not far behind the center of the frame performance.
 Only a slight improvement is seen at f/4, and at f/5.6, the image periphery is razor-sharp.